1095 Forms FAQs

 Q: What do I do with the 1095-C form if I have already filed my taxes?

 A: You should retain this form with your tax records.
-If the IRS audited your tax return you may be asked to send a copy of this form.
+If the IRS audits your tax return, you may be asked to send a copy of this form.

 Q: How do I get another copy of the 1095-C form if I have misplaced the form?